-The NIE card is the card that is given to EU nationals who are residing in Spain.
-Note that this is not equivalent to the TIE.
+The NIE card is what the Spanish government issues EU nationals who are residing in Spain.
+This is not equivalent to the TIE.

 Okay, here we are.
-TIE, as mentioned in previous blog posts, stands for tarjeta de identidad de extranjero.
-Tarjeta means card.
-So, it’s redundant to say “TIE card” because it’s already a card.
-This card allows you, an NON-EU national, to stay legally in Spain past the validity of your student visa, which is just for three months.
-This is not a residency in the Spanish sense of the word.
-This allows you to legally stay an irregular period, meaning until its expiration that’s written on the card.
+TIE stands for tarjeta de identidad de extranjero.
+Tarjeta means card, so it’s redundant to say “TIE card” because it’s already a card (just saying).
+This card allows you, a non-EU national or third-country national (TCN), to stay legally in Spain past the validity of your student visa, which is just for three months.
+This is not a residency in the Spanish bureaucracy sense of the word.
 This causes confusion among Spaniards, as even funcionarios sometimes don’t know what the TIE is.
 They know it as the NIE.
 Go figure.

 You want to stay in Spain and don’t want to go through the experience of getting a visa again.
 Great!
 No worries.
 You can do a TIE renewal instead.
-The cool thing is that you can start processing this two months before the expiration of your TIE, or within 90 days after its expiration.
+The cool thing is that you can start processing this two months (60 days) before the expiration of your TIE or within 90 days after its expiration.

-The TIE renewal has two steps: 1) Prórroga de estancia, and 2) Toma de huellas.
+The TIE renewal has two steps: 1) Prórroga de autorización de estancia por estudios, intercambio de alumnos, prácticas no laborales o servicios de voluntariado, and 2) Toma de huellas.
 In this post, let’s focus on the prórroga de estancia.

 What do you need?